Nursing and Health Care in Great Britain

 Understanding health care in a global perspective is critical for nurses who work in ever-changing health care delivery systems and interface with patients from around the globe.
 Becoming more familiar with health care systems outside the United States equips nurses to expand their perspective and provide care that is competent, compassionate and current.

-This 3 credit hour course will examine nursing within the British health care system, including nursing education and health policy specifically focused on women's and children's health care.
-Students will have the opportunity to visit several different types of public and private health care facilities, universities and clinics, as well as learn from nurse experts in the United Kingdom.
+Students enrolled in this 3-credit hour course will examine nursing within the British health care system, including nursing education, nursing roles within the health care system and health policy.
+Students will have the opportunity to visit different types of public and private health care facilities, universities and clinics, learning from nurse experts in Great Britain.

 CLINICAL SITE DESCRIPTIONS